elaifamouez/alx-higher_level_programming/README.md

 0x05.
 Python - Exceptions -- Working with Errors and Exceptions.

 0x06.
 Python - Classes and Objects -- Working with object oriented programming (OOP), classes, objects, instances, methods and attributes.

+0x08.
+Python - More Classes and Objects -- Working with object oriented programming (OOP), Data Abstraction, Data Encapsulation, instances and classes attributes.